JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/2023-06-05-Astrangia2021-smRNA-Analysis.md

 chromosome_10_370856    2.00    chromosome_10_370856    2.00    2.00    33.80
 ```

-I'm not sure what read count, seq and seq(norm) means...but this file looks different than `miRNA_expressed.csv`
+I'm not sure what read count, seq and seq(norm) means...but this file looks different than `miRNA_expressed.csv`, which looks like:

 ```
 #miRNA  read_count      precursor